NCAR/wrf-python/doc/source/contrib.rst

 Submitting Python Computational Routines
 ---------------------------------------------

-If you would like to submit a computational routine in Python, but don't know how to integrate it with the rest of WRF-Python's internals (e.g. left indexing, arg checking, etc), feel free to submit the pure Python routine.
+If you would like to submit a computational routine written in Python, but don't know how to integrate it with the rest of WRF-Python's internals (e.g. left indexing, arg checking, etc), feel free to submit the pure Python routine.
 Below is the guide for submitting pure Python routines.